 - Green Team representatives are available to provide energy audits on your church property to discover money- and energy-saving tips, as well as offer resources for potential grants from outside sources.

-- Climate Change Task Force began in 2016 to further study the issue of climate change and to discern the Church’s response.
+- Climate Change Subcommittee began in 2016 to further study the issue of climate change and to discern the Church’s response.
 Educational materials and presentations are offered and a determination of the future of this subcommittee is underway.

 - Advocacy maintains synod contact with Lutheran Social Services of Illinois, organizes the annual Lutheran Day in Springfield, and encourages support of services for our most vulnerable neighbors.